-Introduction of BNS Section 223
+Introduction of 223 BNS

 223 BNS punishes disobedience of lawful orders issued by a public servant.
 These orders are often meant to maintain law, order, and public safety.
 If a person, despite knowing about such an order, chooses to ignore or violate it, they can face legal consequences.
 Depending on whether the disobedience causes minor annoyance or serious danger to life and safety, the punishment ranges from fines to imprisonment.
 This section highlights the importance of respecting lawful authority and ensures smooth functioning of government actions in the interest of society.